Steve Stephens: ‘At This Point He Can Be A Lot Of Places,’ Police Say

 “This is the fastest way to update everybody.
 I am safe and with the police.
 I am Not okay… this is a lot.
 I can’t believe this is happening.
 I am very sad for everyone involved.
 I am praying for them and I am praying for Steve.
 He needs help.”

-She revealed to CBS News in a text message:
+She revealed the following to CBS News in a text message.

 “We had been in a relationship for several years.
 I am sorry that all of this has happened.
 My heart & prayers goes out to the family members of the victim(s).
 Steve really is a nice guy…he is generous with everyone he knows.
 He was kind and loving to me and my children.
 This is a very difficult time for me and my family Please respect our privacy at this time.”